Sri-Borra12/Interview-Prep-/README.md

 9. What is your favourite code editor and why
 10. Tell about a time you had a conflict at the workplace or with your teammate.
 How did you resolve it
 11. Explain a situation where you handled an entire IR process
+12. What is your favorite CTF challenge
+13. Explain Router, switch, and firewall
+14.